rackerlabs/docs-cloud-servers/dev-guide/api-operations/methods/get-list-servers-server-id-os-volume-attachments.rst

 ..
 THIS OUTPUT IS GENERATED FROM THE WADL.
 DO NOT EDIT.

-.. _get-list-server-metadata-servers-server-id-os-volume-attachments:
+.. _get-list-servers-server-id-os-volume-attachments:

-List server metadata
+List server volumes
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 .. code::